Dushyantgoswami/docs/docs/reference/glossary.md

 <details>
     <summary>Embedded AMM</summary>
-    dYmension embeds a native automated market maker (AMM) into the settlement hub enabling the creation of a core financial center.
-The embedded AMM is designated as an infrastructure tool that is designed to help developers and users interact within the dYmension ecosystem.
+    Dymension embeds a native automated market maker (AMM) into the settlement hub enabling the creation of a core financial center.
+The embedded AMM is designated as an infrastructure tool that is designed to help developers and users interact within the dymension ecosystem.
 The settlement layer is dedicated to facilitate easy RollApp deployment, providing a stable infrastructure for developers to innovate in and aggregating liquidity to create efficiently priced assets.
-The settlement hub is designed to solely embed a dedicated AMM and provide the tools for developers to build products within dYmension’s RollApp ecosystem.
+The settlement hub is designed to solely embed a dedicated AMM and provide the tools for developers to build products within dymension’s RollApp ecosystem.
 </details>

 ### F